 Whether you live in an area that receives this magical spectacle or not, snowshoeing beneath the Aurora Borealis would be a truly unforgettable experience!

 There is no guarantee that you’ll see the lights on your outing (believe me, I’ve tried).
-However, snowshoeing at night and making an attempt to see them is worth it!
+However, snowshoeing at night and attempting to see them is worth it!

 Some ideal settings to see those lights dancing in the night sky are: